kraianyn/distress/README.md

 # Distress

-A mobile app for the Hospitallers Training Center.
+A mobile app for the instructors of Hospitallers Training Center.